Identify you are in a rebound relationship

 There is no reason for you to interrupt this new relationship, even if you realize you still have feelings for your ex.
 Don't be a poacher.
 You can tell him how your ex how you feel, but then walk away and let him or her handle that news the way they want.
 Don't make the situation more difficult.
 Don't make enemies.
 Let your ex handle one thing at a time.

 I broke up with my Ex 4 months ago.
 I started seeing a new guy in the month of May.
-We created memories, had fun and hanged out a lot.
+We created memories, had fun and hung out a lot.
 But in June, I suggested we take things slow? am I in a rebound relationship?

 My new guy asked for space this month saying I was right we were rushing.
 All he said things did not work out with his girlfriend.
 He is now so distant, doesn't have time for me and always traveling.
 I asked if I could carry my little stuff at his place, but he doesn't respond back.
 All he says he likes me and I should give him space.
 I like him but now I doubt things will work out.
 Kindly help